uport-project/uport-connect/docs/guides/tutorial.md

 ---
-title: "How to integrate Uport-Connect"
+title: "How to Integrate uPort Connect with Web3"
 index: 0
 category: "tutorials"
 type: "content"